Double Chocolate Zucchini Muffins

 Instructions

-- Preheat the oven to 425ยฐF.ย Line a 12-cup muffin tin with cupcake liners (or spray with nonstick spray)
+- Preheat the oven to 425°F. Line a 12-cup muffin pan with liners or spray with nonstick cooking spray.

 Notes

-Make these gluten free: I have not tried it this way but you could try swapping the cup of flour with a cup of 1:1 gluten free flour blend
+Make them gluten-free: Swap the cup of flour with a cup of 1:1 gluten free flour blend

 Would you like to save this?